 At Headway, we want to help people understand more about brain injury.
 We provide information, support and services to people with a brain injury, their family, carers and professionals.
 A network of Groups & Branches across the UK provide an opportunity to talk to others in a similar situation.

 Members can receive practical help and support in coping with the challenges they are experiencing.

 It is often an invaluable experience for brain injury sufferers to meet others in a similar situation and discuss the difficulties they face and how they are dealing with them.
-We encourage and facilitate these meetings through the monthly social events at Castle Street.
+We encourage and facilitate these meetings through the monthly social events.
 It is an opportunity for strong bonds to be forged between members and allows us to keep up-to-date with the ongoing needs of our members.

 If you feel you need support or advice, contact us and we will see what we can do to help.